-Go to Gross payments - labour hire or other specified payments below.
+Go to Gross payments - labour hire or other specified payments in the next column.

 The amounts you show at E and F are the total income you received that was subject to a voluntary agreement to withhold tax and include the tax withheld.
-You will be able to calculate this amount from your completed Individual PAYG payment summary schedule 2011.
+You will be able to calculate this amount from your completed Individual PAYG payment summary schedule 2012.